 Straight hair falls smoothly, and has a glossy consistency since the natural oils from the scalp easily work their way to the bottom.
 Straight hair doesn’t need much conditioning since it’s typically soft and smooth.
-But that doesn’t mean you can’t suffer from common problems like flatness at the top (since volume isn’t typically there), and your hair getting greasy more quickly.
+However, straight hair has a higher tendency to lack volume, look flat, and get greasier than other hair types.

 Style: When your hair gets flat, try teasing your hair at the crown and adding in hair spray.
 Use a blow dryer to dry it, and then repeat steps until you get ultimate volume.
 Also try blow drying your hair upside-down with a round brush.